-Avocado: When it comes to overall healthy foods, avocado reigns supreme.
+When it comes to overall healthy foods, avocado reigns supreme.
 This superfood is loaded with health benefits and definitely makes the list for foods to reduce stress and anxiety.

-Avocados also contain many B vitamins which top the list for vitamins helpful for the body to reduce stress.
-When we are stressed, we deplete our levels of B vitamins.
+Avocados also contain many B vitamins, which top the list of vitamins helpful for the body to reduce stress.
+When we’re stressed, we deplete our levels of B vitamins.
 We need those B vitamins for the production of serotonin and other calming effects.
 If we can’t calm down, we’ll continue to be stressed out only further, hurting our health.

-In a German study, 120 people were asked to give a public speech followed by math questions.
-Some of these volunteers were given vitamin C where the others were not.
+In a German study, 120 people were asked to give a public speech followed by doing some math questions.
+Some of these volunteers were given vitamin C while the others were not.
 What the researchers found were those participants who had the boost of vitamin C had lower blood pressure and lower cortisol after the stressful situations.